USEPA/sensortoolkit/docs/source/testingattrib_objects/referencemonitor/setup.rst

     can be skipped by pressing the 'Enter' key.

     .. important::
       Users are strongly recommended to provide a site name and, if applicable, a site AQS ID.
+An AQS ID is a 9 digit number consisting of state code, county code, and site code that identifies an air monitoring site.
       These attributes are used to organize reference data within the ``/data/reference_data/[data source]/[raw or processed]`` subdirectories.